xabgesagtx/telegram-spring-boot-starter/Readme.md

 </dependency>
 ```

-The only thing you need to do is create a bean for a bot.
+The only thing you need to do now is to create a bean for a bot.
 E.g.:

 ```java
 @Component